If you were thinking about ways to have your company grow, you would probably think of marketing as a way to achieve this goal.

 Another problem is customer churn, which is the amount of paying customers that stopped making purchases from your business.

 Let’s say that you had 320 paying customers in January of 2020.
 The next month, only 100 customers made a purchase from your company.
 This drop off in paying customers is known as customer churn.
 Through brand advocacy programs, you can reduce people leaving your business for another company.

 2. It’s effective

-Consider sticking to what works by choosing advocacy marketing.
+Consider sticking to what works by choosing advocacy advertising.
 One study found that customer advocates are two to three times more effective than non-advocates when it comes to effectively persuading someone to make a purchase.

 3. It’s sometimes a free form of marketing